Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Migliorini et al. (2022)17 | 2005 to 2021 | 47 | Patients who received AMIC vs MACI for chondral defects of the knee | 1667 (7 to 827) | 12 RCTs, 26 prospective cohort studies, 9 retrospective studies | 12 to 100 months |

-ACI: autologous chondrocyte implantation; AMIC: autologous matrix-induced chondrogenesis; MACI: matrix-induced autologous chondrocyte implantation; MF: microfracture; NR: not reported; OAT: osteochondral autograft transfer; RCT: randomized controlled trial.
+ACI: autologous chondrocyte implantation; AMIC: autologous matrix-induced chondrogenesis; MACI: matrix-induced autologous chondrocyte implantation; MF: microfracture; NR: not reported; OAT: osteochondral autograft transfer; RCT: randomized controlled trial. aN not reported for 1 German-language randomized trial (Basad et al. 2004).

 Table 4.
 Systematic Review and Meta-Analysis Results